Unifying Summary Statistic Selection for Approximate Bayesian Computation: Background

 \section{Background}

-Given data $y$ we would like to infer parameters $\theta$ of a model using summaries $t=t(y)$ that retain as much information about the posterior distribution as possible.
+Given data $y$ we seek to infer parameters $\theta$ of a model using summaries $t=t(y)$ that retain as much information about the true posterior as possible.
 Summaries $t_\text{suff}$ with fixed and finite dimensions are \emph{Bayes sufficient} if $\posterior{\theta\mid t_\text{suff}}=\posterior{\theta\mid y}$ for all $y$ and any prior $\prior{\theta}$ \citep{Prangle2018}.
 But they only exist for exponential-family likelihoods \citep{Koopman1936}.
-We thus have to relax the concept of sufficiency, and we say that the statistics $t_\text{lossless}$ are \emph{lossless} if
+We have to relax the concept of sufficiency, and we call statistics $t_\text{lossless}$ \emph{lossless} if

-for all parameter values $\theta$, all data $y$ of the same sample size, and a given prior $\prior{\theta}$.
-While lossless statistics always exist (\eg{} the identity map) they may not be useful in practice, and we say that the statistics $t_\text{opt}$ are \emph{optimal} if they minimise a non-negative loss functional $\ell$ which measures the discrepancy between the posterior given the entire dataset and the posterior given only the summaries.
-Loss functionals include, for example, the Kullback-Leibler divergence, Wasserstein distance, and total variation distance \citep{Cai2022}.
-In particular,
+for all data $y$ of the same sample size, and a given prior $\prior{\theta}$.
+While lossless statistics always exist (\eg{} the identity map), they may not be useful in practice.
+We say that the statistics $t_\text{opt}$ are \emph{optimal} if they minimize a non-negative loss functional that measures the discrepancy between the posterior given the full data and the posterior given only summaries.
+Specifically, we consider the loss functional

+where $\ell$ is an instance-level loss functional that measures the discrepancy between true posterior $\posterior{\theta\mid z}$ and summary posterior $\posterior{\theta\mid t(z)}$ for a particular dataset $z$.
+Instance-level discrepancy measures $\ell$ include, for example, the KL divergence, Wasserstein distance, and total variation distance \citep{Cai2022}.
+As we discuss further in \cref{sec:maxinfo}, summaries that are informative for one dataset may be uninformative for another.
+The weighting function $q$ encodes which parts of the data space we prioritize.
+The optimal summaries are

-where $\mathcal{T}$ is the space of summaries under consideration, and the loss functional $\ell$ is zero if and only if the statistics are lossless.
+where $\mathcal{T}$ is the space of summaries under consideration.
 Consequently, sufficient statistics are lossless, and lossless statistics are optimal, but the converse is not necessarily true.
-For example, $\mathcal{T}$ may be restricted to a certain parametric transformation \citep{Fearnhead2012} or selecting at most $k$ summaries from a set of candidate statistics \citep{Raynal2023}, possibly leading to information loss.
+For example, $\mathcal{T}$ may be restricted to parametric transformations \citep{Fearnhead2012} or selecting at most $k$ summaries from a set of candidate statistics \citep{Raynal2023}.
 The relationship between different classes of summaries is illustrated in panel~(b) of \cref{fig:relationships}.